nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Husky.md

 This trigger allows ChipWhisperer to detect a specific pattern (for instance, an encryption operation) in a power trace without any other data.

-The documentation for the SAD module can be found [on our Read the Docs page](https://chipwhisperer.readthedocs.io/en/latest/scope-api.html#sad).
+The documentation for the SAD module can be found {py:meth}`here <chipwhisperer.capture.scopes.cwhardware.ChipWhispererSAD.HuskySAD>`.

 There are many SAD settings to configure;
 [this notebook](https://github.com/newaetech/chipwhisperer-jupyter/blob/main/demos/husky/06%20-%20Husky%20SAD%20Triggering.ipynb)